My pick: Experian Free Credit Score

 Why you should trust me

-My name’s John Talbot, also known in the personal finance community as the ‘Money Nerd’.
 If you saw my story in the Sun Newspaper recently, you’ll know that I was once drowning in debt and I beat the system by using tools like these.
+I now hope to share this with those who need it in order to teach people how to manage their finances and tackle debt.

 This week I’ve been researching how these companies work, going through the application process and testing their customer service.
 I’m confident in my methodology and recommendations.